codebender828/breadstick-examples/README.md

 - [Equal UI Component Library](https://quatrochan.github.io/Equal/components/notification) Notification.

 All the Toasts used in this example were reimplemented using [Chakra UI Vue](https://vue.chakra-ui.com) for it's simple/flexible styling API.

+The meat and potatoes of this example is in the [plugins/breadstick.client.js](https://github.com/codebender828/breadstick-examples/blob/master/plugins/breadstick.client.js) file.
+Feel free to copy this and use it in your own applications.

+#### For Vue.js
+If you're using raw Vue.js, you can view [this gist](https://gist.github.com/codebender828/72dbee93dc2d419c60a18c114adecca7) that provides a similar high-level implementation.

 ## What is Breadstick?
 [Breadstick](https://github.com/codebender828/breadstick) is a tiny Vue.js library that provides a simple **stacking, positioning, and dismissal** API for authored Vue.js toast notifications.